Theragāthā 16.10

 Paṇītaṁ yadi vā lūkhaṁ,

-Whether food was refined or rough,
+Whether food was fine or coarse,

 appaṁ vā yadi vā bahuṁ;